plaut/plaut.github.io/fisheye_tutorial/index.md

 ![](img/woodscape4.png)

-Now there are no empty pixels in the warped image, but a large part of the field of view is occupied by the road.
+Now there are no empty pixels in the warped image, but a large part of the FoV is occupied by the road.

 ## Multiple rectifications
 After concluding that any perspective image is limited to only part of the fisheye camera’s FoV, and we can simulate rotations of the pinhole camera’s optical axis, one might ask: why not create multiple perspective images from a single fisheye camera, each covering a different part of the FoV?